sloisel/numeric/tools/README.markdown

 server=numericjs.com
 webroot='/var/www/html'

 4. On your dev machine, run tools/deploy/stage.sh.
+This will run for a few minutes.
 Your server should now have a staging version of the web site eg. at numericjs.com/staging

 5. On your dev machine, run tools/deploy/test.sh.
 This will run the Selenium tests in browsers.
 Right now there's some complicated thing in there to run the IE test on my